 What are Captured LightningTM Sculptures (Lichtenberg figures) and how are they made?

-Copyright Stoneridge Engineering, 1999-2018, Updated 11/28/17
+Copyright Stoneridge Engineering, 1999-2021 (Updated 8/11/21)

-Lichtenberg figures are branching patterns that are created on the surface or the interior of insulating materials by high voltage electrical discharges.
+Lichtenberg figures are branching patterns that are created on the surface or interior of insulating materials by high voltage electrical discharges.
 The first Lichtenberg figures were two-dimensional patterns formed in dust that settled on electrically-charged resin plates in the laboratory of their discoverer, Georg Christoph Lichtenberg (1742-1799).
 The principles involved in creating Lichtenberg figures are fundamental to the operation of modern copying machines and laser printers, and their study was the foundation of modern plasma physics.
-Today, we use modern polymers and electron beam accelerators to create stunning 3D Lichtenberg figures - our modern "Captured LightningTM" sculptures.
+Today, we use modern plastics and electron beam accelerators to create stunning 3D Lichtenberg figures - our modern "Captured Lightning[TM]" sculptures.

-We start out with polished pieces of optically-clear acrylic (Polymethyl Methacrylate, or PMMA), since this material has an ideal combination of optical, electrical, and mechanical properties.
+We begin by cutting and polishing pieces of clear acrylic (Polymethyl Methacrylate, or PMMA).
+PMMA has an ideal combination of optical, electrical, and mechanical properties.
 We also use a particle accelerator to generate a beam of high-speed electrons.
 Electrons within the beam are accelerated to over 99% of the speed of light.
-During acceleration, electrons in the beam acquire a large amount of energy, measured in millions of electron volts (MeV).
+During acceleration, electrons in the beam acquire a large amount of kinetic energy, measured in millions of electron volts (MeV).
 We place our pieces of acrylic in the path of the electron beam, "irradiating" them.
-As they emerge from the accelerator, the electrons travel through 22 inches of air before reaching the top surface of the acrylic specimens.
-The energetic electrons don't stop immediately - instead, they rapidly slow down as they collide with acrylic molecules, finally coming to rest about 1⁄4" to 1⁄2" below the surface.
+As the electrons emerge from the accelerator, they travel through 22 inches of air before reaching the acrylic specimens.
+Passage through nitrogen in the air causes it to faintly glow from X-ray fluorescence.
+As the electrons hit the specimens, they rapidly slow down as they collide with acrylic molecules, finally stopping and becoming trapped about 1/4" to 1/2" below the surface.

-As we continue irradiating the acrylic, trillions of electrons accumulate inside, forming a cloud-like layer of excess charge, called a "space charge".
-Since acrylic is an excellent electrical insulator, the injected electrons remain trapped in this space charge layer, causing an extremely high electrical stress that may approach 20 million volts per inch.
-Once the electrical stress overcomes the insulation strength of the acrylic, chemical bonds between acrylic molecules begin to rupture, and a network of thousands of electrically-conductive ("ionized") branching pathway suddenly forms within the acrylic.
-These pathways allow the trapped charges to blast their way through the acrylic, creating a brilliant blue-white flash of miniature lightning, accompanied by a loud BANG.
-The main discharge lasts for only 100 - 300 billionths of a second.
-The main discharge is then followed by hundreds of smaller secondary discharges that flash for up to 30 minutes as small pockets of residual charge redistribute themselves.
+As we continue to irradiate the specimens, trillions of electrons accumulate inside, forming a cloud-like layer of excess negative charge, called a "space charge".
+Since acrylic is an excellent electrical insulator, most of the injected electrons remain trapped in the space charge layer.
+The huge charge creates an extremely high electrical stress that may approach 20 million volts per inch.
+We then trigger a discharge by poking the charged piece with a sharp point.
+This creates a defect which allows the electrical stress to overcome the insulation strength of the acrylic.
+The chemical bonds between acrylic molecules begin to rupture, and a network of thousands of electrically conductive ("ionized") branching pathways suddenly form within the acrylic.
+These conductive pathways allow the trapped charge to blast their way through the acrylic, creating a brilliant blue-white flash of miniature lightning, accompanied by a loud BANG.
+The main discharge lasts for only 50 - 300 billionths of a second.
+The main discharge is often followed by hundreds of smaller secondary discharges that may flash for up to 30 minutes as small pockets of residual charge redistribute themselves.
+These little secondary discharges often "zap" us with little static electric discharges when we handle freshly discharged sculptures.